anand-tummapudi/angular/README.md

 #### 3. What is Typescript?
 * Is the language used for angular development.
 This is the superset of javascript.
 * Type script transpiles to plain javascript.
 This language is strongly typed.
+	JavaScript is a loosely typed language.
+It can be difficult to understand what types of data are being passed around in JavaScript.
+	In JavaScript, function parameters and variables don't have any information!
+So developers need to look at documentation, or guess based on the implementation.
+	TypeScript allows specifying the types of data being passed around within the code, and has the ability to report errors when the types don't match.

+For example, TypeScript will report an error when passing a string into a function that expects a number.
+JavaScript will not.
 * Typescript uses ES6.

 #### 4. What is Javascript?